 In 2002, Palmer won the Heisman and Unitas Award en route to setting the Pac-10 career records for passing yards and total offense (he was the No. 1 pick in the 2003 NFL draft), plus he was an All-American first teamer.

 In 2003, Leinart was an All-American first teamer and was the Pac-10 Offensive Player of the Year (he finished sixth in the Heisman voting) while setting Pac-10 season records for TD passes (35) and consecutive passes without an interception (212).
 He also had the highest passing efficiency rating of any USC quarterback (163.2).
 USC won its first national championship since 1978.

 Sarkisian spent the 2004 season as the quarterbacks coach with the Oakland Raiders.
 His quarterbacks passed for more than 4,000 yards in 2004 as Oakland ranked eighth in passing in the NFL.

 He returned to the Trojan staff in February of 2005 as the assistant head coach and quarterbacks coach for 4 seasons (2005-08).
 He added the offensive coordinator role in 2007 and 2008.

-In 2005, Leinart won the Johnny Unitas Golden Arm Award, finished third in the Heisman voting, was a finalist for the Davey O'Brien, Maxwell and Walter Camp Awards and was an All-American first teamer.
-He set 16 USC records (11 were Pac-10 marks and 2 was an NCAA record).
+In 2005, Leinart won the Johnny Unitas Golden Arm Award, finished third in the Heisman voting, was a finalist for the Davey O’Brien, Maxwell and Walter Camp Awards and was an All-American first teamer.
+He set 16 USC records (11 were Pac-10 marks and 2 were NCAA records).
 He was the 10th pick of the 2006 NFL draft.
-USC's 4,157 passing yards in 2005 was a school record and the Trojans were fifth nationally in passing (319.8).
+USC’s 4,157 passing yards in 2005 was a school record and the Trojans were fifth nationally in passing (319.8).

 In 2006, Booty made the All-Pac-10 first team as he led the league in passing efficiency and total offense.
 He was a fifth round pick in the 2008 NFL draft.